jomo0825/MrFuTextualInversion/README.md

 Step0: Wait for T4 runtime to be ready.

-Step1: Upload your images to dataset folder.
+Step1: Run the 1st cell.
+Then upload your images to dataset folder.

-Step2: Run the 1st cell to get the UI.
+Step2: Run the 2nd cell to get the UI.

-Step3: Fill in the placeholder, initializer token, preview prompt.
+Step3: In the UI, fill in the placeholder, initializer token (single token only), preview prompt.
 Then click Start Training.

-Step4: Wait for the output safetensor model.
+Step4: Check the output folder for the trained TI models in safetensor format.
+Check the preview images in log folder.